What are Proximity Sensors?

 Inductive proximity sensors

-3. Photoelectric proximity sensors
+3. Photoelectric Proximity Sensors

-In the photoelectric proximity sensor, the beam axis of the light-emitting diode and the axis of the phototransistor is on a plane and form a certain angle.
+In photoelectric proximity sensors, the beam axis of the light-emitting diode and the axis of the phototransistor lie on the same plane and form a specific angle.
 The two axes intersect at a point in front of the sensor.
-When the surface of the detected object is close to the intersection point, the light reflected by the light-emitting diode is received by the phototransistor, generating an electrical signal.
-When the object is far from the intersection point, the reflection area is not in the viewing angle of the phototransistor, and the detection circuit has no output.
-In general, the drive current sent to the light-emitting diode is not a direct current, but an alternating current of a certain frequency.
-In this way, the receiving circuit also obtains an alternating signal of the same frequency.
-If the received signal is filtered, only the signal of the same frequency is allowed to pass, which can effectively prevent the interference of other stray light and improve the luminous intensity of the light-emitting diode.
+When the surface of the detected object is near the intersection point, light reflected from the light-emitting diode is received by the phototransistor, generating an electrical signal.
+When the object is far from the intersection point, the reflection area is not within the viewing angle of the phototransistor, and the detection circuit produces no output.

 Photoelectric proximity sensors